Joe-Frank/hello-world/README.md

 # hello-world
 my first project on github
-My name is Joe Frank, I will be a master of Software Engineering!
+My name is Ryan Zhou, I will do something interesting.